twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

 #### Invoke a deployed function - `serverless invoke`

-Invoke a deployed function and see the result.
+Invoke a deployed function by referencing its name and see the response.
 Define the function using `--function` or `-f` parameter.

 ```
 $ serverless invoke --function hello-world